 Master Class is about life lessons and what you learn along the way.
-We all have a story and we all can learn from each other.
+We all have a story, and we all can learn from each other.

 Lately, I have been struggling with being a woman in a man’s world.
-At times writing heavy doctrinal books is a tedious balancing act; other times it’s a labor of love.
+Writing heavy teaching books is a tedious balancing act; other times, it’s a labor of love.
 Often, I am met with encouragement, other times with perplexing curiosity and alarm.
 Some of the scriptures I expound on go against the grain of Christianity.

 Justin Timberlake started out on the Mickey Mouse show with a slew of others who are now famous actors and musicians.
 After some early success, his mother sat him down at a young age and told him, “Justin you have a gift, and because of that gift life will be harder in some ways for you because you will have to work hard at staying humble.
-Justin always remember that doesnt make you better than others.”
+Justin always remember that doesn’t make you better than others.”

-One day after Justin had made it to the top, he received a call from Mick Jagger’s, the lead singer of the Rolling Stones, asking him to perform with them in Toronto.
-This was a huge event and topping the list of performers that day were AC/DC, Rush, the Guess Who, as well as a list of other well-known rockers.
-Justin told the producers that he didn’t think his type of music was a fit, but Mick Jagger, Keith Richards, and the rest of the band pressed him to come perform.
+One day after Justin had made it to the top, he received a call from Mick Jagger, the lead singer of the Rolling Stones, asking him to perform with them in Toronto.
+This was a huge event, and topping the list of performers that day were AC/DC, Rush, the Guess Who, as well as a list of other well-known rockers.
+Justin told the producers that he didn’t think his type of music was a fit, but Mick Jagger, Keith Richards, and the rest of the band pressed him to perform.
 It was a once in a lifetime opportunity, so he agreed.

-Sure enough, he came out and at one point in the clip you see a beer bottle fly right between them both barely missing Justin and Mick.
+Sure enough, he came out, and at one point in the clip, you see a beer bottle fly right between them, both barely missing Justin and Mick.
 Then suddenly something happens.
-Yes, abruptly Keith Richards walks down to the front of the stage and points at the guy who threw the last blazing bottle and says, “Throw it at me!”
+Yes, abruptly, Keith Richards walks down to the front of the stage and points at the guy who threw the last blazing bottle and says, “Throw it at me!”
 I dare you to throw at me %^&&^%!

-The crowd mellowed out and with respect watched Justin and Mick sing a duo.
+The crowd mellowed out and, with respect, watched Justin and Mick sing a duo.

 I don’t know what type of flower you are.
 I don’t know what soil you grow best in or what scent you evoke, but I do know that not everyone is going to like you or your aroma.
-I love dandelions but many people try and poison them yearly.
-If you were born to do something and in your gut you know it’s what you were created to do by all means finish your set!
+I love dandelions, but many people try and poison them yearly.
+If you were born to do something and in your gut you know it’s what you were created to do, by all means, finish your set!
 And if you get booed, just remember you’re in good company.